 \section{Discussion}

-This work proposed MidQR to enhance the flexibility, interpretability, and robustness of cyber-risk assessments: a quantile-based approach can extract relevant information beyond means to prevent rare events, which is a primary need for the continuity of a network or critical infrastructure.
-Then, we introduced the AGR index to evaluate predictive performance without relying on a quantitative structure on the ordinal responses.
+In line with the search for flexibility, interpretability, and robustness in cyber-risk assessments, a quantile-based approach can extract relevant information beyond means to examine rare events, which is a primary need for the continuity of a network or critical infrastructure.
+The AGR index lets us evaluate predictive performance without relying on a quantitative structure for the ordinal responses.
 Here, we discuss the outcomes of the analysis of synthetic and real data.